We’d like to extend gratitude toward those who have previously and are currently serving the CPA-NA community.

 It’s likely that some other organization would have been birthed, given the rising consciousness in the last decade of the environmental crisis and its interface with psychotherapy, psychoanalysis, and psychology, but, who knows how much later, and it was already late enough.

-However, I felt it was time to honour Adrian and his instrumental role in helping to midwife our organization into the world.
+This brief review is but a glimpse of Adrian’s pioneering service to the field of climate psychology.
 No doubt other CPA-UK members, like Judith Anderson, were supportive to Adrian, though it was Adrian’s sensitive, respectful, and nuanced guidance, and many hours of meetings and emails, that was primary to inviting CPA-NA into being.

 Lise and Renee, who were North American members of CPA-UK, and had preliminary discussions with Adrian about beginning a similar organization in North America, also deserve acknowledgement.
+My hope is that this honouring of our history will inform, arouse curiousity, and deepen our connection to origins and to CPA-UK.

-‘Thank you all for agreeing to exchange e-mail addresses, contacting each other and collaborating in the development of climate psychology in North America.
+‘Thank you all for agreeing to exchange e-mail addresses, contacting each other, and collaborating in the development of climate psychology in North America.
 The working name of the proposal is CPA-USA, although Anthony is in Canada, so it might need revision.

-‘I expect that this communication raises as many questions as it answers, but I hope it will get the ball rolling.
-I and other colleagues will try to be of further help.
-It’s great, and a privilege, to connect with you all.
-I have struggled a bit with this e-mail because I don’t know most of you at all, but my impression is that you are as diverse a group as we are in the UK.
+I, and other colleagues, will try to be of further help.
+And it’s a privilege to connect with you all.
+I have struggled a bit with this e-mail because I don’t know most of you, but my impression is that you are as diverse a group as we are in the UK.
 My experience is that this brings challenges, but great richness too.’

 We are deeply grateful.